Our Little Secret (film): Plot

 During a night out, Cameron's ex-girlfriend, Sophie, unexpectedly joins the group.
 When Avery is called by her father's real estate agent, seeking the house key, Logan volunteers to drive her.
-In her childhood home, Avery shares how much she misses her deceased mother, and Logan comforts her.
-On the way back, they detour to pick up an intoxicated Callum, whom they had earlier provided alcohol for.
+In her childhood home, Avery shares how much she misses her deceased mom, and Logan comforts her.
+On the way back, they detour to pick up an intoxicated Callum, to whom they had earlier provided alcohol.

 At Christmas Eve dinner, there are multiple revelations.
-Avery and Logan's shared small-town origin is revealed, and Sophie announces she is moving back.
+Avery and Logan's shared small-town origin is revealed, and Sophie announces she is moving back to town.
 Logan accidentally discovers Erica's husband Leonard having an affair with Sophie's mother and Stan's wife, Marge.

 During Secret Santa, gifts get switched, leading to more awkwardness.
 As Avery and Logan scold Callum in private, Logan's mother and grandmother show up by surprise.
 He warns his mother to pretend to not know Avery, but the senior quickly exposes the exes.
 Soon, more secrets unravel, as Callum exposes Avery's earlier lies and Leonard's affair is revealed.
 Avery leaves the Morgan house.

 Avery's father returns from his trip, surprising her with the key to her childhood home, as Logan told him she wanted it.
 Avery, in turn, pushes Erica to give Logan's proposal to Stan, which eventually lands him the job.

 At Avery's housewarming, Logan asks for a second chance.
 They confess their love and kiss.
 A year later, they are planning their wedding and living together.
 Logan's boss Stan drops off a tin of cookies, before meeting with the Morgan's children with his new love, Erica.
 Some time later, Avery and Logan get married.